-Multiple studies have shown that tea tree oil (AKA Melaleuca alternifolia) has strong antifungal properties—particularly against Malassezia, the main culprit in fungal acne.
+Multiple studies have shown that tea tree oil (AKA Melaleuca alternifolia) has anti-fungal solid properties—particularly against Malassezia, the main culprit in fungal acne.
 Tea tree oil should be combined with salicylic acid or benzoyl peroxide to penetrate the clogged skin pores.
 The best products to fight fungal acne on the face should be oil-free (not feed the fungi with oil) and contain both benzoyl peroxide and tea tree oil.
-In severe cases of fungal acne/folliculitis, there is a need to use oral antifungal tablets such as fluconazole.
+In severe cases of fungal acne/folliculitis, there is a need to use oral anti-fungal tablets such as fluconazole.

 Malassezia (Pityrosporum) Folliculitis

 Pityrosporum folliculitis: diagnosis and management in six female adolescents with acne vulgaris